virtualdisplay-io/client/docs/static-mapping.md

-# Static Mapping Examples
+# Static mapping guide

 Static mapping is the simplest approach for product configurators where all options are predetermined and independent of each other.

+> **New to attribute mapping?** If you haven't read about the core concepts yet, start with [Understanding attribute mapping](./mapping-concept.md) for the fundamentals.

-## What makes mapping "static"
+## What makes mapping "static"?

 In static mapping: